marinaguilera/rotational_diffusion_photophysics/README.md

 Some useful plotting tools for orientational probabilities and STARSS pulse schemes.

 - `starss` folder
-Notebooks with computation and plotting of example STARSS simulations discussed in the notes.
+Notebooks with computation and plotting of example STARSS simulations.

 - `notes` folder
 Mathematical notes about the rotational diffusion and kinetics model.